Bio

 Jennifer Case grew up along the river valleys of Minnesota, in a family that took weekend backpacking trips on the Superior Hiking Trail.
 The North Shore’s red rock, pine, and lichen have continued to resonate with her even after moving to Nebraska, upstate New York, and Arkansas.

 Jennifer’s writing explores issues related to place, environment, home, family, and motherhood.
-Her work has appeared in journals such as OrionSycamore Review, Zone 3, Fourth River, and Michigan Quarterly Review.
+Her work has appeared in journals such as OrionNorth American Review, Prairie Schooner, and Michigan Quarterly Review.
 She is the recipient of a Bread Loaf Bakeless Scholarship and Stone Canoe‘s 2014 Allen and Nirelle Galson Prize in Fiction.
-Her first book, a memoir, was published by the University of New Mexico Press in 2018.
+She is the author of three books: the essay collection We Are Animals: On the Nature and Politics of Motherhood; a memoir, Sawbill: A Search for Place; and the hybrid work, The Carework Project: Reckoning with Love, Labor, and the Living World.
+She is also editing a collection on trauma-informed pedagogy.

 Jennifer earned a master’s degree in poetry from the University of Nebraska-Lincoln and a Ph.D. in creative writing from Binghamton University.
 She teaches creative writing at the University of Central Arkansas, serves as an assistant nonfiction editor at Terrain.organd is the supervising editor of Arkana.
 She lives in central Arkansas with her family.